sahasrarjn/cs725-2022-assignment/README.md

 dropout,0.10
 ```

+All teams who outperform or perform comparably to the TA's baseline/untuned network's performance on `test.csv` will get 5/10 points straightaway.
+The remaining 5 points will depend on your team's standing on the leaderboard.

+## Part 3 (5 points)
+Say you are asked to do some form of feature selection and create a new feature set based on the original feature set consisting of 90 features.
+The size of the new feature set should be strictly smaller than 90, and performance using this subset of features should ideally be no worse than what you get with using the complete feature set.
+Note that each feature in the new feature set could be a combination of features in the original feature set.
+You are free to use any technique to identify potentially useful features and create any wrapper functions over given functions in [nn.py](nn.py).

+#### What to submit in Part 3?
+Submit your code for this part in `nn_3.py` that contains the implementation for feature selection.
+(The starting point for this part can be the best settings you have identified for part 2.)
+In a CSV file (`part_3.csv`), write the name of the hyper-parameter/any new variable you've introduced and the value you set it to.

-## Extra credit assignment
+## Extra credit assignment (10 points)
-You will have to work on a classification task where you will predict label among ("Very Old", "Old", "New" and "Recent") based on when the song was released.
+You will have to work on a classification task where you will predict a label among ("Very Old", "Old", "New" and "Recent") based on when the song was released.
 Click [here](https://www.kaggle.com/competitions/cs-725-autumn-2022-assignment-classification/data) to download the training, development and test sets from Kaggle.
 The corresponding kaggle task is hosted [here](https://www.kaggle.com/competitions/cs-725-autumn-2022-assignment-classification/overview).

 ### Dataset Information
 - The dataset contains three files `train.csv`, `dev.csv`, and `test.csv`